 The statement should be placed in a new section entitled ‘Declaration of Generative AI and AI-assisted technologies in the writing process’.

 Statement: During the preparation of this work the author(s) used [NAME TOOL / SERVICE] in order to [REASON].
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.

+Submission declaration and verification:

+Submission implies all authors have approved, the manuscript isn’t and will not be submitted elsewhere, in any other language.

 Preprints:

 Preprints can be shared anywhere at any time, in line with Elsevier's sharing policy.